dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/importing/index.md

 ---
 title: Importing Loan Records
 excerpt: >-
-  In this section you'll learn how to import loans from a CFPB
+  In this section you'll learn how to import loans from a CFPB pipe delimitied formatted file.
 seo:
   title: Edit Loan
   description: Editing Loan Records